 of proactive maintenance

-Learn more about Maintenance Storerooms and Materials Management Course
+Click here to learn more about upcoming Virtual Interactive Instructor-Led Maintenance Storerooms and Materials Management Course

 This scenario played out quite often, so I went to the storeroom personnel and asked if they knew why this was the case.
 They said they weren’t sure, but they remembered that the previous maintenance manager used to come in screaming sometimes and insisting that they increased the stock level.
 There were quite a few tradespeople who had been with the company for a while so I went and asked them if they remembered this type of behavior.
 They all agreed that it had happened and one of them explained that any time there was a stock out it would happen, no matter the reason for the stock out.
 He remembered a particular episode where there had been a problem with the process raw materials -though no-one would admit this until an investigation later.
 It caused jam-ups in the machines and actually snapped a particular component in the machines.
 After the second one was replaced, there weren’t any left in the storeroom.
 Then, when the third and fourth ones broke there was extended downtime and maintenance was blamed.
 This resulted in the maintenance manager screaming at the storeroom as to why they didn’t keep enough stock.
 The storeroom screamed back that if maintenance did their job properly they wouldn’t break and that they had stocked enough for all the previous years, so it wasn’t their fault.
 The end result was that they doubled the max and min.
 I asked what the part was and went off to investigate.
 What I found was exactly what was described, there was little to no usage then a spike for about a month followed by little or no usage.
 The doubled max and min had stayed the same resulting in carrying unnecessary inventory.
 How did I find the problem – yes you guessed it was a combination.